ophirharpaz/WAVLTree/README.md

 WAVLTree
 =======

-Am implementation of Weak-AVL trees, submitted as part of Data Structures course @ TAU.
+A C implementation of Weak-AVL trees, submitted as part of Data Structures course @ TAU.